aroo0/rojslow/README.md

 # rójsłow.pl

-## Collective Nouns in Polish Language - Next.js App

-## Description

-"Collective Nouns in Polish Language" is a web application built with Next.js that allows users to discover and share their ideas for new collective nouns among animals in the Polish language.
+"rójsłow.pl" is a web application built with Next.js that allows users to discover and share their ideas for new collective nouns among animals in the Polish language.
 This app aims to provide a platform for language enthusiasts to explore, create, and share their own collective nouns in a fun and collaborative way.

 ## Features